Jscherbe/frontend/docs-src/content/sass/core/breakpoint/index.md

-Attaches breakpoints to an element psuedo content for access via script
+Attaches breakpoints to an element pseudo content for access via script
-- Note you can also use cssvar.declare-breakpoints to get a similiar implementation with css custom-properties
+- Note you can also use cssvar.declare-breakpoints to get a similar implementation with css custom-properties
 - Use with ulu/js/breakpoints.
 Breakpoints always min-width (upwards) for javascript setup